aminoa/rc-app/questions.md

 I find that the Recurse Center provides the same type of dedicated environment that would push me while having a project focus from BUGS.
 I would like to see new faces, ideas, and concepts to make me feel inspired and jealous!
 It humbles me but also boosts my excitement about what I work on, what others work on, and the field as a whole.

 ## What would you like to work on at RC?

+[//]: I think some content about why you would choose what you would choose would be good.
+Don't want it to come off as just trying to work through your side project backlog I think.
+[//]: ARM dynamic recompiler - that is a crazy 3 words that I need to look into at some point
+[//]: https://git-scm.com/docs/user-manual.html for the git stuff
+[//]: Wow a lot lot of emu stuff, kinda cool

 It's hard to exactly know which direction I would go in Recurse Center, especially since I believe in the idea of catching the waves (ideas) when they come by.
 With that being said, that doesn't mean I don't have a checklist!